-42% of IT Professionals Are Exploring New Jobs: IT Talent Trends 2025 Report From Info-Tech Research Group Spotlights Retention Risks and Opportunities
+42% of IT Professionals Are Exploring New Jobs: IT Talent Trends 2025 Report from Info-Tech Research Group Spotlights Retention Risks and Opportunities

 - Bridging the Employee Experience Disconnect

-While 86% of IT leaders indicate they are prioritizing improving the employee experience (EX), their efforts may be misdirected, as 39% of IT employees reveal that reliable digital tools and technology have the greatest impact on their experience.
-Organizations are performing well in areas like physical space and social relationships but are falling behind when it comes to the impactful areas IT employees care about, like digital and culture.
-This disconnect underscores the need for organizations to align EX investments with employee expectations, particularly in hybrid and remote work environments where seamless digital experiences are critical for productivity and job satisfaction.
-Given the increasing adoption of flexible work arrangements, in 2025, organizations must prioritize providing a user-friendly, efficient, and reliable digital experience for their employees to enhance engagement and optimize performance.
+While 86% of IT leaders indicate they are prioritising improving the employee experience (EX), their efforts may be misdirected, as 39% of IT employees reveal that reliable digital tools and technology have the greatest impact on their experience.
+Organisations are performing well in areas like physical space and social relationships but are falling behind when it comes to the impactful areas IT employees care about, like digital and culture.
+This disconnect underscores the need for organisations to align EX investments with employee expectations, particularly in hybrid and remote work environments where seamless digital experiences are critical for productivity and job satisfaction.
+Given the increasing adoption of flexible work arrangements, in 2025, organisations must prioritise providing a user-friendly, efficient, and reliable digital experience for their employees to enhance engagement and optimise performance.

 - CIOs on the Path to CEO